shaikrasheed99/springboot-twitter/README.md

 }
 ```

-### If we try to provide same User Id as follower Id and follows Id to unfollow
+### Follows - If we try to provide same User Id as follower Id and follows Id to unfollow

 * Request
 ```